 Every risk assessment will be approved by the EVC and, in turn the Headteacher.
-A signature may be taken from staff to acknowledge their understanding.
+A signature will be taken from staff and volunteers to acknowledge their understanding.
 All risk assessments will be loaded in EVOLVE.

 5.1 What to consider when carrying out an off-site visit risk assessment?